Skip to content

 Potential Penalties

-Violations may result in civil or criminal penalties.
+Violations may result in civil penalties.
+Willful violation can result in criminal penalties.

 This summary is for informational purposes only.
 It provides general information and not legal advice or opinions regarding specific facts.
 Additional requirements or conditions may apply to any or all provisions referenced herein.
 For more information about the state data breach notification laws or other data security matters, please seek the advice of counsel.